WebRTC Leak Test

 If a different real IP is detected, your browser is leaking — disable WebRTC or use a VPN that blocks it.

-Free WebRTC Leak Test — Check if Your VPN Is Leaking Your IP
+Free WebRTC Leak Test — Check if Your VPN Leaks Your Real IP

 Frequently Asked Questions